Forte-Service-Company-Ltd/float128/README.md

 ### Representation of zero

 Zero is a special case in this library.
 It is the only number which mantissa is represented by all zeros.
-Its exponent is the smallest possible which is -8192.
+Its exponent is the smallest technically possible value which is -8192.

 ### Gas Profile